 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose a short item from the account, "Testimony of the Presbyterian Synod of Kentucky," pp. 160, from "American Slavery as It Is," by Theodore Weld.
-"They suffer all that can be inflicted by wanton caprice, by grasping avarice, by brutal lust, by malignant spite, and by insane anger."
-This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.
+So I enclose pp. 163, from "American Slavery as It Is," by Theodore Weld.
+It is a list of evidences of the floggings that slaves received.
+This list might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.